Jennifer Aaker

-Jennifer Aaker (born January 15, 1967, California) is an American behavioural scientist and General Atlantic Professor and Coulter Family Fellow at the Stanford Graduate School of Business.
+Jennifer Aaker (born January 15, 1967) is an American behavioural scientist and General Atlantic Professor and Coulter Family Fellow at the Stanford Graduate School of Business.
 She is known for her research on time, money, and happiness.
 Aaker also focuses on the transmission of ideas through social networks, the power of story in decision making, and how to build global brands across cultures.
 She is the recipient of the Distinguished Scientific Achievement Award from the Society for Consumer Psychology and the Stanford Distinguished Teaching Award.

 Early life and education

 Aaker was born in Palo Alto, California to Kay Aaker and David Aaker, a professor and brand consultant.
 Aaker attended the University of California, Berkeley, where she studied under social psychologist Philip E. Tetlock and Nobel Prize winner Daniel Kahneman, receiving a Bachelor of Arts in Psychology in 1989.
 In 1990, Aaker began postgraduate work at Stanford Graduate School of Business, earning a PhD in marketing with a minor in psychology in 1995.
 Her dissertation on brand personality led to the publication of academic papers in Journal of Marketing Research and Journal of Consumer Research.